sampsyo/mblite/README.markdown

   * Implement a clone of the MusicBrainz XML Web service that uses the SQLite database as a backend.
   * Explore using SQLite's full-text indexing to support Lucene-like queries.
-  * Script for automatically fetching and importing the latest snapshot.
+  * Automatically fetch the latest snapshot.
-  * Programmatically download SQL files from MusicBrainz subversion.

 Credits
 -------